 The Plan is a defined-contribution plan, established on February 1, 2000, and is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-The Plan covers salaried employees of the Company and each of its domestic subsidiaries that have adopted the Plan.
+The Plan covers eligible hourly employees of the Company, its subsidiaries, and the covered groups that have adopted the Plan.
 The Benefits Administration Committee is responsible for the oversight of the Plan.
 The Investment Committee determines the appropriateness of the Plan's investment offerings and monitors investment performance.
 Both committees are appointed by the Board of Directors of the Company.